VictoriaBastos/VictoriaBastos/README.md

 Hello World, I'm Victoria 🙌

-I'm studying Frontend development with Alura.
+I'm studying Frontend development.
 🎥 From movies scripts to script.js, I have a background in audiovisual.
 💻 Looking forwards to find my first job in tecnology!

 Goals for 2021

-:dart: Build 3 Static Websites
+:dart: Build 2 Static Websites
        Landing pages + Crowdfunding product page

 :dart: Build 1 game using JavaScript

 :dart: Weather site using API

-:dart: Develop 1 React Project (:question:)

 U+1F6FC MORE!